Azure/Cloud-Native/website/blog-cnny/2023-01-25/30days.md

 Kubernetes allows us to deploy and manage our applications effectively and consistently.

-By providing a consistent API across many of the concerns our applications have, like load balancers, networking, storage, and compute, Kubernetes improves both our ability to build new software.
+By providing a consistent API across many of the concerns our applications have, like load balancing, networking, storage, and compute, Kubernetes improves both our ability to build and ship new software.

 There are standards for the applications to depend on for resources needed.
 Deployments, metrics, and logs are provided in a standardized fashion allowing more effecient operations across our application environments.